Reaction to the death of U.S. Supreme Court Justice Ginsburg

 SENATOR CHUCK GRASSLEY, REPUBLICAN EX-CHAIRMAN OF JUDICIARY COMMITTEE

 “For more than a quarter century on the highest court in the land, Justice Ginsburg fought tirelessly for greater justice, equality and opportunity for all people.
-She was a trailblazer in so many ways and for so many people.
-Her sharp legal mind, tenacity and resilience leave a remarkable imprint on our nation and her legacy will live on for generations to come.”
+She was a trailblazer in so many ways and for so many people.”

 SHANA KNIZHNIK, LAWYER